docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 		Total 4 (delta 3), reused 0 (delta 0)
 		To https://github.com/<your github repo>/voting-demo.git
    		c1788a1..2ab640a  master -> master

-1. Navigate back Docker cloud in your web browser

-1. Click **Repositories** in the left-hand menu
+  >**Note:** If you have two factor authentication (2FA) configured on your GitHub account you will need to enter your personal access token (PAT) instead of your password when prompted.

-1. Navigate to the **voting** repository and click the repository name
+6. In the Docker Cloud web UI, navigate back to the **voting** repo and notice that the status is **BUILDING**.

-1. Notice the status is flashing **building**

 	> **Note**: It can take several minutes for a build job to complete

 	![](images/building.png)

 1. Click the **Timeline** tab near the top of the screen

 	![](images/timeline.png)